FoxDotBuild/Cya/MicroPython/GettingStarted.md

 	Cya> mkdir /pyboard/lib

-Note that "/pyboard/" is generic and referes to ANY MicroPython board connected through rshell.
+Note that "/pyboard/" is generic and refers to ANY MicroPython board connected through rshell.
 The leading slash is required.
 Next, to install a library called _my_lib.py_ enter the following:

 	cp my_lib.py /pyboard/lib/my_lib.py